kayfilipp/mwsd/readme.md

 ```

 ### Sending a Message with a pass phrase
-If you're relaying highly sensitive data and have high trust with the other party, you can hide a message behind
+If you"re relaying highly sensitive data and have high trust with the other party, you can hide a message behind
 a pass phrase - the user will see a `statement` phrase and must respond to it with an appropriate `answer` to
 get the message.
 Otherwise, they get gibberish.